reactioncommerce/reaction/docs/index.md

 This documentation is part of the project pages, which you can browse at [Github](http://github.com/ongoworks/)

 Documentation includes existing features, marked with a Reaction release version number, but also describes features that are under development.
 If the feature is under development, there will be an associated link to an issue page on Github.
-You are encouraged to contribute ideas, feedback and questions on the [issues](https://github.com/ongoworks/reaction/issues?state=open) page.
+You are encouraged to contribute ideas, feedback and questions on the [issues page](https://github.com/ongoworks/reaction/issues?state=open).
+For general discussion and support check out our [google group](https://groups.google.com/forum/#!forum/reaction-talk).